NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          If YearModulesManufactured provided but not SystemLossesFraction, system losses calculated as:
          SystemLossesFraction = 1.0 - (1.0 - 0.14) * (1.0 - (1.0 - 0.995^(CurrentYear - YearModulesManufactured))).
   .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
-         PV generation will be apportioned to the dwelling unit using its number of bedrooms divided by the number of bedrooms served by the PV system.
+         PV generation will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the PV system.

 HPXML Appliances
 ----------------